 Jesus made the Seventh Commandment far more binding than the letter of the law.
 From the time that Jesus Christ taught the spiritual meaning of this commandment, every individual has been held accountable for his or her thoughts of adultery, whether or not the physical act was committed.
+Jesus Christ magnified the Seventh Commandment by revealing its full spiritual meaning and application.
 An examination of the following teachings in the Sermon on the Mount, as recorded in Matthew 5-7, will show that Jesus revealed the full spiritual meaning of all the laws and commandments of God.